patilchinmay/leetcode-JavaScript/python/Binary Search/README.md

 ## Template for Binary Search.
 It takes an array as input and returns the index.

-- Time Complexity: O(log⁡N), where NNN is the length of input array A.
+- Time Complexity: O(log⁡N), where N is the length of input array.

 - Space Complexity: O(1).